Upper-Intermediate Level

 Professional Context

-• implement - execute, put into effect, operationalize
+implement (v) - put a plan into action

 Global Issues